dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

 2. HBuilderX detects mobile phones through adb or itunes services.
 It may not be detected due to mobile phone channels, usb connection settings, adb settings or adb conflicts, or itunes settings.

-3. HBuilderX installs and debugs the base to the mobile phone.
+3. HBuilderX installs and debugs.
 The installation may fail because the mobile phone prohibits USB installation, the Android phone does not have an SD card, and the iOS phone does not have a trusted certificate.

 4. HBuilderX sync the code in the IDE to the mobile phone and starts the debugging dock.
 This step is usually correct.

-Below is a list of various common FAQs which you can check at any time during future use.
+Below is a list of FAQs which you can check at any time during future use.

 ## 1. No menu "Run on real device"
 ---
-> The real device can only run the App project, select the App project or focus on the file editor of the App project to be run.
+> The real device can only run the app project, select the app project or focus on the file editor of the app project to be run.

 HBuilderX supports web projects and app projects.
 There is an icon in front of the project.
-W stands for web project and A stands for App project.
+W stands for web project and A stands for app project.
 Only the `App project can run`.

 HBuilderX supports more project types, only `uni-app`, `5+app`, and `wap2app` can run on real device.
 They will all have a `manifest.json` file in the project root directory (uni-cli projects will have manifest.json in the src directory).